isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 </html>
 ```

-Then, you need to zip the HTML with all dependent JavaScript and CSS files.
+Then, you must zip the HTML with all dependent JavaScript and CSS files.
 The PDF Services API does not accept HTML files.
 Instead, it requires a zip file as the input.
 In this case, you store the zipped file in src\\main\\resources\\contract\\index.zip.

 Afterward, you can supplement the `PersonController` with another method that handles POST requests: